aditia3/Final_Project/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

 Assumptions made:
-All Reps have the same efficiency
+All Reps have the same efficiency.
 There is no rest time for the Reps.

 ## Instructions on how to use the program: